UCSBCarpentry/CustomDC-R/_episodes/04-dplyr.md

 teaching: 50
 exercises: 30
 questions:
-- "What is a are dplyr and tidyr?"
+- "What are dplyr and tidyr?"
 - "How can I select columns and filter rows?"
 - "How can I use commands together"
 - "How to export data?"